-Nina Louise Morrison is theatre generator: playwright, director, deviser, dramaturg, actor and teacher.
+Nina Louise Morrison is a theatre generator: playwright, director, deviser, dramaturg, actor, and teacher.
 She loves hearing new pages of new plays out loud for the first time, brainstorming on blackboards, and creating great reckonings in small rooms.
-She is a current Huntington Playwriting Fellow at the Huntington Theatre Company.
-Her plays include Forever Home, Google Doll, Mad Props, The Textbook Lady, House Rules, The Red Plague, Constitution and Three Patriotic Acts.
-She is a core member of Project: Project, Accomplice Writers, and Rhombus.
+She is a Massachusetts Cultural Council Artist Fellow, Huntington Playwriting Fellow alumnus at the Huntington Theatre Company, and winner of the inaugural Boston Project commission at SpeakEasy Stage Company.

 Her most recent play The Vault, a eco-thriller about the Global Seed Vault, was developed at the Huntington Theatre’s Summer Workshop this past summer.
 It was originally developed in the Greenhouse Playlab, a collaboration between Flat Earth Theatre Company and the Boston Museum of Science.

 Other plays, including Forever Home, Born Naked, and Google Doll, have been developed by the Huntington Theatre Company, Project: Project, Fresh Ink Theatre Company, Company One, SpeakEasy Stage Company, Boston Playwrights Theatre, Rhombus, and many others.
 She is a Richard Rodgers Fellow, a Shubert Foundation grantee, and a semi-finalist for the National Playwrights Conference.
 She is a core member of Project: Project and Rhombus.